 High volume aspiration (HVA) has been shown to significantly reduce bio-aerosols and must be considered as a key mitigating measure in the reduction of aerosol spread.
-The use of four handed dentistry will also improve the efficiency and effectiveness of the dental team, which can also impact on the exposure risk in terms of aerosol spread and length of operative procedure.
+High volume suction is considered to be the equivalent of greater than 250l/min and it is advisable to have this checked at regular intervals.

-A rubber dam should be used where AGE is a risk, and where it can be reasonably placed.
+A rubber dam should be used whenever possible to reduce the risk of contamination from splatter or aerosol during restorative procedures.
 Where it is not possible to place a rubber dam, high volume aspiration, ideally with an orifice diameter of at least 8mm, should be used.
 It is reported that this can reduce the quantity of bio-aerosol by 90-98%.
 Four-handed dentistry will improve efficiency and help limit the spread of the aerosol.